Lightroom HDR Plugins and Presets

 Aurora HDR: the Best Preset for LR

-It is unarguably the most efficient HDR program for Mac.
+It is unarguably the most efficient HDR program for Mac and WIndows.
 Aurora can be installed both as standalone and as plugin to host applications like Lightroom, Photoshop, Photos for Mac and others

 You possibly couldn’t demand too much from an HDR software that’s fully equipped with advanced, cutting-edge tone-mapping algorithms.
 The app boasts of more HDR-dedicated tools than any other HDR program in existence.